 The next upcoming event:

-What: Fall Welcome Pizza Party (with board games)
+What: Fall Welcome Pizza and Board Game Party

 Cost: Nothing, it’s free of course

 These events are currently still in planning stage.
 Once we know more about them, we will update the information here, so make sure to check back soon!